 Forth is a small village in South Lanarkshire with a population of around 3,500 people.

-The village of Forth is situated near Lanark in Clydesdale midway between Edinburgh and Glasgow and easily accessibly via the M8 motorway and A706 road.
-Forth, South Lanarkshire is surrounded by the smaller settlements of Climpy, Braehead, East Hinshelwood, Wilsontown, Harelaw, Mossplatt, Tashieburn, Auchengray and Shodshillmill.
+The village of Forth is situated near Lanark in Clydesdale and is surrounded by the smaller settlements of Climpy, Braehead, East Hinshelwood, Wilsontown, Harelaw, Mossplatt, Tashieburn, Auchengray and Shodshillmill.

-The village is believed to have taken its nme from 'the open air'.
-Employment was based around weaving, which was later replaced by ironstone, limestone and coalmining.
+The village is believed to have taken its name from 'the open air'.
+Employment was based on weaving, which was later replaced by ironstone, limestone and coal mining.